swsnu/swppfall2019/hw2/README.md

     | button | write-tab-button |

   - Users should see similar stuffs with article create page: Write tab and Preview tab.
 All requirements for the plain texts and tab buttons are identical to the create page (except the url).
+    - However, the `article-title-input` should contains current article's title and `article-content-input` should contains current article's content
   - When a user hits `confirm-edit-article-button`, the user should be redirected to the article detail page (`articles/:id`) and the edited title and contents should be saved.
 Any comment for the article should not be modified or deleted by this process.
   - When a user hits `back-edit-article-button`, the following features should be supported:
     - If the title and contents have not been modified yet but are the same as the title and contents before editing, just go back to the detail page without any alert.
     - If the title or contents has been modified modified, you should make a confirmation pop-up (through Javascript `confirm` command) with message `Are you sure?
 The change will be lost.`
       - If the user accept the confirmation, the user should be redirected to the detail page and the title and contents of the article should not be modified.
       - If the user dismiss the confirmation, the user should just stay on the edit page and be able to resume editing.
+  - If the title or content input are empty, the confirm button should be disabled (consistent to `/create`).
 - Common things for **all pages**:
   - If the user is logged-in, the user should be able to log-out from any of the pages by clicking `logout-button`.
 Upon logging-out, the user should end on the initial Log In page (shown as dotted lines on the storyboard).

     | JSX Tag type | id |
     |---------------|--|